keredson/chimes/README.md

 Build
 -----
-This took me somewhere between 40-80 hours to design and build, starting with a "mandatory fun day" event at work.
+This took me somewhere between 40-80 hours to design, code and build, starting with a "mandatory fun day" event at work.

 Get some wood.
 This is some black walnut I slabbed a year or two ago: